aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

 ## Authentication

-To call the Aggregate by **Color** endpoint you must obtain an OAuth 2.0 access token.
+**Prerequisites** – Ensure you have a registered Aspose Cloud application and that you are using a supported SDK version for your platform (e.g., .NET 6+, Java 11+, Python 3.8+).
+The API requires an OAuth 2.0 access token.

 1. **Register an application** in the Aspose Cloud Dashboard to receive a **Client Id** and **Client Secret**.
 2. **Request a token**